d3adb5/website/content/projects.md

 ## Private repositories

-One could say most of my activity on GitHub is private.
-That's not because of work, since the company I work for doesn't use GitHub, but more so because I find there's information I'd rather keep private stored in them.
+Most of my activity on GitHub is private.
+Not because of work --- the company I work for doesn't use GitHub --- but because I find there's information I'd rather keep private stored in them.
 Examples of such pieces of information are IP addresses and domain names of virtual machines I have running that are exposed to the Internet.

-Anyway, here's a list:
+Since they are private, the following cards were made manually:

 {{< flickity >}}
+  {{< project-card
+    github="d3adb5"
+    project="d3adb5/secretlab"
+    description="Private side of the homelab project, containing information I'd rather not publicize, purely for privacy reasons." languages="HCL, Terraform"
+  >}}
   {{< project-card
     github="d3adb5"
     project="d3adb5/services"